phac-nml/genomic_address_service/docs/overview.md

 ![](images/complete-linkage-full.png)

 In our context, the height of the dendrogram represents the **distance between clusters** or the **cophenetic distance** calculated during the hierarchical clustering process.
 The cophenetic distance of two objects (samples or hierarchical clusters) is a measure of how similar those objects need to be in order to be grouped into the same cluster.
-This distance is the height of the dendrogram at which point two objects are hierarchically clustered together (in contrast to the **patristic distance** or sum of branch lengths between two objects, see [Patristic and Cophenetic definitions][]).
-For example, when interpreting the above dendrogram, we see that the cluster `(C,(A,B))` has a dendrogram height of `4`.
+For the ultrametric trees we produce, this distance is the height of the dendrogram at which point two objects are hierarchically clustered together.
+This is in contrast to the **patristic distance** or sum of branch lengths between two objects.
+For non-ultrametric or other phylogenetic trees, this distinction between patristic and cophenetic distances may be different.
+See [Patristic and Cophenetic definitions][] for more details.

+As am example, when interpreting the above dendrogram, we see that the cluster `(C,(A,B))` has a dendrogram height of `4`.
 This means that the cophenetic distance between clusters `(C)` and `(A,B)` is `4`.
 The specific interpretation of the distance varies depending on the linkage method used: average, single, or complete.
 Regardless, the greater the height of a hierarchical cluster in a dendrogram, the more dissimilarity there is between the clusters that comprise it.

 # Appendix

 ## Patristic and Cophenetic definitions

-The below image provides an overview of the difference between **patristic distance** and **cophenetic distance** used by this software for the produced trees from hierarchical clustering.
+The below image provides an overview of the difference between **patristic distance** and **cophenetic distance** used by this software for the produced ultrametric trees from hierarchical clustering.

 ![patristic-cophenetic.png][]